Information on Activities

 Cycling on Cleeve Common

 Aside from the limited restricted byways and bridleways, there is no statutory access for cyclists on the Common.
-However, permissive access, to ride on established tracks elsewhere is granted by Cleeve Common Board of Conservators to those who sign up to and adhere to the code of conduct.
+However, permissive access, to ride on established tracks elsewhere is granted by Cleeve Common Trust to those who sign up to and adhere to the code of conduct.
 We welcome those cyclists to enjoy the Common sensitively for many years to come.

 Event organisers' information sheet

-For some activities, you must obtain prior consent from the Board of Conservators.
+For some activities, you must obtain prior consent from the Trust.
 This information sheet explains what conditions apply and how to ensure that your group activity, whatever it is, is safe and successful for all concerned.

 This Code of Conduct was drawn up by boarders for boarders.
 Please follow it, both to give boarders a good reputation and to ensure you have a safe and enjoyable visit.